jupyterhub/jupyterhub/docs/source/rest.md

 ### Use requests

-Using the popular Python [requests](http://docs.python-requests.org/en/master/) library, here's example code to get users of a JupyterHub deployment.
-An API is made, and the request sends an API token for authorization:
+Using the popular Python [requests](http://docs.python-requests.org/en/master/) library, here's example code to make an API request for the users of a JupyterHub deployment.
+An API GET request is made, and the request sends an API token for authorization.
+The response contains information about the users:

 ```python
 import requests